jlevy/kmd/README.md

 Use the `check_tools` command to confirm tools like `bat` and `ffmpeg` are found.

-Optionally, to install Kmd globally in current user's Python virtual environment so you can conveniently use `kmd` anywhere, make sure you have a usable Python 3.12+ environment active (such as using `pyenv`), then:
+Optionally, to install Kmd globally in the current user's Python virtual environment so you can conveniently use `kmd` anywhere, make sure you have a usable Python 3.12+ environment active (such as using `pyenv`), then:

 ```shell
 ./install_local.sh